The Trial Judge found in favour our client, accepting the facts and submissions on the law, as strategised and fought for by our client's legal team.

 - We were focused on giving our client the best chance of successfully defending the Appeal.

-Eva Bailey of the Andersons Family Law team was given the task of determining who would be the best legal counsel to advise us on the Appeal matter and to represent our client in the hearing.
-In order to do this she spoke to a number of barristers and members of our own team.
+The Andersons Family Law team was given the task of determining who would be the best legal counsel to advise us on the Appeal matter and to represent our client in the hearing.
+In order to do this we spoke to a number of barristers and members of our own team.
 Ultimately we engaged Senior Counsel Mr Jonathon Wells Q.C. and Mr John McGinn on behalf of our client.

 We tried to negotiate a withdrawal of the Appeal in order to save all parties from further legal costs and we otherwise sought agreement from the Appellant with regard to securing our client's legal costs.
 When our communications on this were ignored by the other party we knew that we would have to take some action in the Court.

 On the advice of Counsel we filed an Application for security for costs on behalf of our client.
 The purpose of the Application was to ask the court to order the Appellant to pay money into court before she would be allowed to go on with her Appeal.
 Then if our client successfully defends the Appeal, in the future, the money she has paid will go towards his costs of having to defend that action.
 As part of the same Application we asked the court to strike out a number of paragraphs of the Notice of Appeal in order to limit the grounds upon which the Appeal could be based.

 We attended to the substantial work involved in supporting our client's Application by obtaining the necessary transcript pages from the court and taking his extensive instructions.
 We helped Counsel to draft complicated Affidavits and we ensured that the court received that material promptly and prior to the hearing of the Application.
 We also assisted Counsel to prepare the submissions that would be made to the court at the hearing and attended the hearing on behalf of our client along with Counsel.